tenzinchoeying/IPRO497_TeamC/documents/ProductDirectionDocument.md

 ### Your Scenario #2

 Mike notices that there is a washing machine that is full of clothes and has finished its cycle.
-Sully received a notification 10 minutes prior, 5 minutes prior and when the cycle finished, however he wasn't able to transfer his clothes to a dryer on time because he was busy.
-Since Mike needed to do his laundry, Mike messages Sully via the app to inform him that his laundry is done and that he should come get his clothes.
-No more others touching Sully's laundry.
+Sally received a notification 10 minutes prior, 5 minutes prior and when the cycle finished, however he wasn't able to transfer his clothes to a dryer on time because he was busy.
+Since Mike needed to do his laundry, Mike messages Sally via the app to inform him that his laundry is done and that he should come get his clothes.
+No more others touching Sally's laundry.

 ### Your Scenario #3